harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/chaosguard/introduction-to-chaosguard.md

 This section introduces you through ChaosGuard and describes how Harness provides RBAC (role-based access control) to users or user groups to access the **chaos resources** at different levels using **ChaosGuard**.

 :::note
-This feature is currently behind a feature flag.
+This feature is currently behind `CHAOS_SECURITY_GOVERNANCE` feature flag.
 Contact [Harness Support](mailto:support@harness.io) to enable this feature.
 :::

 ## What is ChaosGuard?